bhuvanaindukuri/aws-templates/architect-associate/EC2.md

 - EC2 User Data - Scripts to be executed when the machine starts
 - Naming convention - <instance type><generation>.<resource size> Ex: t2.micro
+- To connect to EC2
+  - Use Putty in case of Windows
+  - SSH for Linux or MacOS or Windows > 10
+  - EC2 Instance store in any case(Any OS)
 #### Types fo EC2 instances - Based on resources

 Each type has different classes